lldap/lldap/example_configs/gogs.md

 # This renders the following filter obsolete; Though its response is accepted by Gogs.
 admin_filter       = (memberOf=cn=<yourAdminGroup>,ou=groups,dc=example,dc=com)
 ```

+The ´binduser` shall be a member of `lldap_strict_readonly`.
+The group `yourAdminGroup` should be adapted to your requirement - Otherwise the entire line can be omitted.
+The diamond brakets are for readability and are not required.

 ## Tested on Gogs